-Everyone in the collections industry has heard of the Fair Debt Collection Practices Act, or FDCPA for short.
+Everyone in the collections industry has heard of the Fair Debt Collection Practices Act or FDCPA for short.
 However, many collections agency owners, operators, and agents are unfamiliar with exactly how the FDCPA directly affects their business.
-The intent of this article is to help provide clarity to a few of the key points.
-By definition, the Fair Debt Collection Practices Act “limits the behavior and actions of third-party debt collectors who are attempting to collect debts on the behalf of another person or entity.”
+This article intends to help provide clarity to a few of the critical points.
+By definition, the Fair Debt Collection Practices Act “limits the behavior and actions of third-party debt collectors who are attempting to collect debts on behalf of another person or entity.”

 The law restricts the methods collections agencies can use when contacting debtors.
-This includes the amount of times debtors can be contacted and the time of day that contact can be made.
-It is important to abide by the FDCPA rules and regulations.
+This includes the number of times debtors can be contacted and the time of day that contact can be made.
+It is essential to abide by the FDCPA rules and regulations.
 Both the agency and the individual collection agent may be liable if violations occur.
-The good news is that violations are easily avoidable when you are aware of the Act.
+The good news is that breaches are easily avoidable when you are aware of the Act.

 When Can Debt Collectors Contact Debtors Under FDCPA Regulations?

 Debt collection agencies are not allowed to contact debtors at inconvenient times.
 This means that calls cannot be made before 8 a.m. or after 9 p.m.
 The only exception to the rule is when the collection agent and debtor have made arrangements for a follow-up call that does not fall within these hours.
 For example, if the debtor agrees to a phone call at 7 a.m. or 10 p.m., the collection agent can call at that time.
 It is important to notate the arrangement before making the call.
 You will need it on record if the debtor decides to make a false claim about an FDCPA violation.